cloudmaster2010/openstack/devstack/openstack-with-dev.md

-# Below lines from this will be managed in another page.
+# Below lines from this will be managed on another page.
 ## Adding port(ens4) to the external bridge(br-ex)
 ```sh
 ovs-vsctl --may-exist add-br br-ex -- set bridge br-ex \